 A substantial portion of the accounts that we advise, or sub-advise, hold investments that are denominated in currencies other than the U.S. dollar.
 Movements in the rate of exchange between the U.S. dollar and the underlying foreign currency affect the values of assets held in accounts we manage, thereby affecting the amount of revenues we earn.
-The value of the assets we manage was \$47.8 billion as of December 31, 2014.
-As of December 31, 2014, approximately 26% of our AUM across our investment strategies was invested in securities denominated in currencies other than the U.S. dollar.
-To the extent our AUM are denominated in currencies other than the U.S. dollar, the value of those AUM would decrease, with an increase in the value of the U.S. dollar.
+The value of the assets we manage was \$35.4 billion as of December 31, 2015.
+As of December 31, 2015, approximately 17% of our AUM across our investment strategies was invested in securities denominated in currencies other than the U.S. dollar.
+To the extent our AUM are denominated in currencies other than the U.S. dollar, the value of those AUM would decrease, with an increase in the value of the U.S. dollar, or increase, with a decrease in the value of the U.S. dollar.

 We monitor our exposure to exchange rate risk and make decisions on how to manage such risk accordingly; however, we have not adopted a corporate-level risk management policy to manage exchange rate risk.
-Assuming that 26% of our AUM is invested in securities denominated in currencies other than the U.S. dollar and excluding the impact of any hedging arrangements, a 10% increase or decrease in the value of the U.S. dollar would decrease or increase the fair value of our AUM by \$1.2 billion, which would cause an annualized increase or decrease in revenues of approximately \$9.7 million at our current weighted average fee rate of 0.79%.
+Assuming that 17% of our AUM is invested in securities denominated in currencies other than the U.S. dollar and excluding the impact of any hedging arrangements, a 10% increase or decrease in the value of the U.S. dollar would decrease or increase the fair value of our AUM by \$0.6 billion, which would cause an annualized increase or decrease in revenues of approximately \$4.5 million at our current weighted average fee rate of 0.77%.